No. 13 Oregon overcomes slow start to beat Cal 17-7

 Cal senior safety Ashtyn Davis snagged the interception.
 Cal’s secondary, dubbed “The Takers,” has amassed 27 career interceptions, but just three this season.
 The Golden Bears went on to score on the drive when Modster connected with Chris Brown on a 22-yard touchdown pass.

-The Ducks got to the Cal 11 at the end of the opening quarter, but Travis Dye fumbled and Cal recovered, for Oregon’s second red-zone turnover of the game.
+The Ducks got to the Cal 11 at the end of the opening quarter, but Travis Dye — Troy Dye’s younger brother — fumbled and Cal recovered for Oregon’s second red-zone turnover of the game.

-Cal recovered another fumble by Dye early in the second quarter, but the Golden Bears couldn’t capitalize on the turnover when Greg Thomas missed a 32-yard field goal.

 After Herbert’s 27-yard pass to diving receiver Johnny Johnson III in the end zone was ruled incomplete, Camden Lewis missed on a 45-yard field goal to keep the Ducks scoreless.
 But Lewis made a 28-yard field goal with 7:32 left in the third quarter and Oregon was finally on the scoreboard.

 Troy Dye intercepted Modster on a tipped ball in the final period.
-Herbert got a key first down with a 26-yard scamper but was pushed into the sideline camera stand by a late hit that moved the Ducks to the Cal 13.
+Herbert got a key first down with a 26-yard scamper but was pushed into the sideline camera stand and a late hit call moved the Ducks to the Cal 13.
 The drive ended with a 1-yard scoring pass from Herbert to Redd.

+“Troy and the rest of the leaders did an excellent job, it was really rewarding to watch the growth of a football team at halftime,” Cristobal said.
+“From our opinion, that’s a huge step for our program.”

 It was a surprisingly sloppy game for the Ducks, who were coming off an off week after a 21-6 victory at Stanford.
 The Ducks were known for fast starts this season, outscoring opponents 84-15 in the first halves of their four games this season.
 Herbert had 10 first-half touchdowns.